fsoikin/erecruit.TsT/README.md

 ##Whitespace control
 Nunjucks has a nice little [feature for whitespace control](http://mozilla.github.io/nunjucks/templating.html#whitespace-control), where one can add a dash to a block's opening/closing brace to have Nunjucks remove all whitespace on that side of the block.
-For example, the following template will yield "abc123", even though there some whitespace around "1", "2", and "3" in the template itself:
+For example, the following template will yield "abc123", even though there is some whitespace around "1", "2", and "3" in the template itself:

 ```
 	{{ "abc" }}
 	{%- for x in range(1,3) -%}
+		{{ x }}
 	{%- endfor -%}
 ```